-Fresh Wagon brings fresh fruits and veggies to an area near you
+Fresh Wagon brings fresh fruits and vegetables to an area near you

 Do you wish you had farm-fresh food available near you?
-Well, HealthStreet is partnering with several organizations to bring a mobile farm market to a location near you.
+Well, HealthStreet and Fresh Wagon have partnered to increase food security in the community.

 - Fresh, high-quality fruits and vegetables will be available to community members at reasonable prices through a program by Common Thread International Inc. called Fresh Wagon.

-- The Fresh Wagon program connects community members with fresh fruits and vegetables produced by local family farms.
-It’s more fresh than what you buy at a grocery store, and the wagon stops are located in neighborhoods, churches, schools and community centers.
-This means the food comes to you!
+- Fresher than what you buy at a grocery store and the wagon stops are located in neighborhoods, churches, schools and community centers.

-- In addition to those areas, every Thursday, the wagon parks a mobile farm market outside the UF College of Public Health and Health Professions building from 1-5 p.m.
+- Every Thursday from 1-5 p.m., the wagon parks a mobile farmer’s market outside the UF College of Public Health and Health Professions building.

-- Fresh Wagon allows you to buy as much or as little as you need, and you can pay in cash, credit card or EBT card.
+- Fresh Wagon accepts cash, credit card or EBT card.

 If you are interested in taking advantage of this mobile farm market, click here for a schedule and list of locations.